 Printing from Windows 7

-There are two ways of connecting to a printer.
-The first uses the Unix based LPD server directly and is recommended for all machines that are used on VLANs other than the one for centrally managed machines.
+There are two routes for connecting to a printer.
+The first uses the Unix based CUPS server directly and is recommended for all machines that are used on VLANs other than the one for centrally managed machines.
 So, for laptops connecting over the wireless network or any machines that are privately managed you should use this mechanism.
 The other route if only suitable for users of centrally managed machines.

 Adding Printers to Managed Machines

-then click on Next to complete the installation of the printer.
-Because the actual spooling is done on the Windows server that is spooling the queue there is no need to configure the device driver or the printer options.
-You can however select and alter the Printing Preferences via the Properties menu which is obtained by right-clicking on the printer icon.
+After each printer is installed you should select and alter the Printing Preferences via the Properties menu which is obtained by right-clicking on the printer icon.
 You should do this to select duplex and other similar options.

 Recommended method for laptop users